yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-01-oop-fp-vcs/version-control-systems/README.md

 - `Hint:` use `git log --oneline feature/cherry-pick` to see the commits' `SHA`

-**After you have completed all assessments, your final task is to push the branch to remote.**
+**After you have completed all Exercises, your final task is to push the branch to remote.**

 If you have completed all steps and all unit tests pass you can expect a success message in the terminal after you push to remote.
 Otherwise you will see an error message.
 If you feel stuck, checkout a new branch and start over.